luuhoo/talkingjackalope/README.md

 ### KNOWN ISSUES
-Portraits may sometimes glitch out, i.e. expressions disappear for certain dialogue lines.
-Antlers and ears clip the edges of the card's borders.
+- Antlers and ears clip the edges of the card's borders.
 Unfixable until further notice (as in, until I find the correct aspect ratio.)
-'Laughter' emotion may still show an emission sprite despite her eyes being closed - under investigation.
+- 'Laughter' emotion may still show an emission sprite despite her eyes being closed - under investigation.
-I am 90% sure this mod DOES NOT function with Orochi_Umbra's amazing NodeBane mod, unfortunately.
+- I am 90% sure this mod DOES NOT function with Orochi_Umbra's amazing NodeBane mod, unfortunately.

 To copy directly from KellyBetty's Talking Opossum README: